JtheSloth/Winterest/README.md

 To create the env for a new developer, run `make dev_env`.

 This is Jemima testing a push from my environment!

+This is Eb testing a push from my environment!